dotnet/docs/docs/orleans/deployment/consul-deployment.md

 ## Why choose Consul?

-As an [Orleans Membership Provider](../implementation/cluster-management.md), Consul is a good choice when you need to deliver an **on-premise solution** which does not require your potential customers to have existing infrastructure **and** a co-operative IT provider.
-Consul is a very lightweight single executable, has no dependencies, and as such can easily be built into your own middleware solution.
+As an [Orleans Membership Provider](../implementation/cluster-management.md), Consul is a good choice when you need to deliver an on-premise solution which does not require your potential customers to have existing infrastructure and a co-operative IT provider.
+Consul is a very lightweight single executable, has no dependencies, and as such can easily be built into your middleware solution.
 And when Consul is already your solution for discovering, checking, and maintaining your microservices, it makes sense to fully integrate with Orleans membership for simplicity and ease of operation.
 We, therefore, implemented a membership table in Consul (also known as "Orleans Custom System Store"), which fully integrates with Orleans's [Cluster Management](../implementation/cluster-management.md).

 ## Set up Consul